Also spelled chinkapin oak, and also called yellow chestnut oak and rock oak. One of the ◼︎ white oaks.

 This plant is also known to be a host for (in areas where invasive) 🐝︎ spotted lanternfly (SLF) Lycorma delicatula.

-If your oak is growing a few meters (yards) from a potential parent tree, its acorn probably fell there or was planted by a squirrel family Sciuridae.
+If your oak is growing a few meters (yards) from a potential parent tree, its 🌰︎ acorn probably fell there, or was cached and forgotten by a squirrel family Sciuridae.

-If your oak is growing a kilometer (mile) away from a potential parent tree, its acorn was probably planted by a 🐦︎ jay family Corvidae, with whom it coevolved.
+If your oak is growing a kilometer (mile) away from a potential parent tree, its 🌰︎ acorn probably was cached and forgotten by a 🐦︎ jay family Corvidae, with whom it coevolved.

 — That and lots more interesting information in interview "Our Most Essential Trees: The Nature of Oaks, with Doug Tallamy" The joe gardener Show. or its 🔊︎ audio